aichemy-hub/docs/blog/nmr-facility.rst

 I am currently based, and which are fairly representative of other universities in the UK.
 Experimental researchers use a variety of independent, college or department owned, facilities to collect experimental data.
-For example, say I synthesised a new compound and would like to determine the molecular structure inside of my solution really looks like.
+For example, say I synthesised a new compound and would like to determine what the molecular structure inside of my solution really looks like.
 Well, I will take my sample to the NMR facility, and take an NMR spectrum and I will take my sample to the mass spectrometry facility and collect a mass spectrum.
 The facilities provide me with the machines and training to use the machines, and will give me the output data of these machines.
 When it comes to publishing my results I have to ensure I kept all my data in a safe place, correctly labelled and in a format that can be read by other people (though often not without substantial effort on their part).

 This is essentially the state-of-play now, so let's examine some of the issues researchers are starting to run into to motivate some of our work at AIchemy.